Produced by TheMediaDesk, ©2021, updated 2025

 (did somebody just say "bingo"?)

-There is the other implication of the root word “porne” (defilement), there is more than a pinch of greed in the recipe.
+There is the other implication of the root word "porne" (defilement), there is more than a pinch of greed in the recipe.
 This is greed to the point of idolatry of worldly goods (not just money).
-Where the service of self destroys everything it touches, and we come to the line from Mark 8 that also introduced another player in the history of corruption in Rome, Gaius Caesar Augustus Germanicus (more on him in a minute), and introduced a movie made with his birth name as the title (and fits right in with the opening quote for this study):
+Where the service of self destroys everything it touches, and we come to the line from Mark 8 that also introduced another player in the history of corruption in Rome, Gaius Julius Caesar 'Augustus' Germanicus (more on him in a minute), and introduced a movie made with his birth name as the title (and fits right in with the opening quote for this study):

 "For what shall it profit a man, if he shall gaine the whole world, and lose his owne soule?"
 (1611)